belderlab/telegram-bot-microservice/README.md

 yarn build && yarn start
 ```

-Create database (you can do it via docker-compose up)
+Create database (you can do it via docker-compose up).